 Internet Service Providers (ISPs) and Internet Content Providers (ICPs) in Singapore are regulated through the Broadcasting (Class Licence) Notification (98.42KB).
 They are required to abide by the conditions stated in the Internet Class Licence and ensure that content offered complies with the Internet Code of Practice (49.90KB).

-Our key focus is on content issues of concern to Singapore such as those relating to public interest, race, religion, pornography and content harmful to children.
-As a symbolic statement of our societal values, local ISPs are required to restrict public access to a limited number of mass impact websites which contain content that the community regards as offensive or harmful to Singapore's racial and religious harmony, or against national interest.
+Our key focus is on content issues of concern to Singapore such as those relating to public interest, race, religion and content harmful to children.
+Local ISPs are required to restrict public access to a limited number of mass impact websites which contain content that the community regards as offensive or harmful to Singapore's racial and religious harmony, or against national interest.
 The majority of the websites on the list are pornographic in nature.

 IMDA does not restrict or monitor individuals’ access to online content.
 Neither does IMDA regulate webpages operated by individuals and personal communications such as email and instant messaging.

 Unauthorised websites which promote, facilitate or advertise remote gambling are blocked under Section 20(1) of the Ministry of Home Affairs’ Remote Gambling Act.
 The regulation of remote gambling activities under the Act serves to maintain law and order and protect young persons and other vulnerable persons from being harmed or exploited by remote gambling.
 More details can be found on MHA’s website.

 In addition to regulations, we also recognise the need for public education and in empowering the public to manage their media/Internet consumption.
 Parents can subscribe to optional Internet filtering services offered by local ISPs for their home and mobile Internet access to help their children surf the Internet safely.
 In addition, stand-alone filtering software from Internet filtering solutions companies are available in the market.

 Three-Pronged Approach to Regulation